cvxgrp/cvxportfolio/docs/examples/index.md

 Some of these have been developed for our [paper](https://web.stanford.edu/~boyd/papers/cvx_portfolio.html) (number 2 to 6).

 > 1. [HelloWorld]: basic usage of the simulation and (single period) optimization objects.
-> 1. [MultiPeriodTCostOptimization]: basic usage multi period optimization framework.
+> 1. [MultiPeriodTCostOptimization]: basic usage of the multi period optimization framework.

 The following notebooks are currently (2023-04-11) broken and are being restored.
 They were used to generate the plots and results in [the paper](https://web.stanford.edu/~boyd/papers/cvx_portfolio.html).
 > 3. [DataEstimatesRiskModel]: download and clean the data used for the examples in our paper.
 (Its output files are available in the [data](https://github.com/cvxgrp/cvxportfolio/blob/master/data) folder of the repo.)